cs-ed/impacts-stevewalston/README.md

 ### Assessment

-Assessment will be accomplished through two methods.
+Assessment of student understanding will be accomplished in two ways.
 The first is the collection, review and return of the students' response pages.
 The second is the creation and sharing of the "product" that students created to address inclusion.
 The expectation is that through the successful completion of the actions and activities of these investigations, students will fulfill the learning objectives.

+Additionally, students will be provided an opportunity to anonymously offer feedback regarding the activities in this part of the plan.
+Requesting feedback about what further questions students have regarding the need for inclusion/diversity will provide opportunities for the teacher to modify content in future classes.

 ## The Plan, Part 2: The Positive and Negative Impacts of Computing